Statement of Planning Intent

 The Statement of Planning Intent was open for community feedback from 25 February to 8 April 2015.
 Input was sought based on a ‘conversation starter paper’ and six workshops.
 More than 170 stakeholders and community members attended the workshops, completed feedback forms or provided their individual feedback.

-If you would like more information about the Statement, please contact the project team by:
+If you would like more information about the Statement, visit the web page or contact the project team.